EXCCoin/exccd/docs/README.md

 **2.1.1 Windows Installation**<br />

 * Install the MSI available at: https://github.com/EXCCoin/exccd/releases
-* Launch dcrd from the Start Menu
+* Launch exccd from the Start Menu

 <a name="PosixInstallation" />